SRombauts/UEPlasticPlugin/README.md

  - Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
  - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI
  - Editing an asset that is "Changed" but not checked-out pop up a "Files need check-out!"
 (UnrealEdSrv.cpp) that does nothing when clicked!
- - the Editor does not handle visual diff for renamed/moved assets
+ - Bug: the Editor does not handle visual diff for renamed/moved assets
- - the Editor does not show folder status and is not able to manage them
- - Branch and Merge are not in the current Editor workflow
- -

 ### Features not supported, reserved for internal use by Epic Games with Perforce only
+ - Branch and Merge workflow: not handled by the Unreal Editor
+ - Directory source control status: not handled by the Unreal Editor
  - tags: get labels (used for crash when the full Engine is under Perforce)
  - annotate: blame (used for crash when the full Engine is under Perforce)